z4l1nux/AISVSwise/README.md

 ## Introduction

-The Artificial Intelligence Security Verification Standard (AISVS) focuses on providing developers, architects, and security professionals with a structured security checklist to evaluate and verify the security and ethical considerations of AI-driven applications.
+The Artificial Intelligence Security Verification Standard (AISVS) focuses on providing developers, architects, and security professionals with a structured checklist to evaluate and verify the security and ethical considerations of AI-driven applications.
 Modeled after existing OWASP standards (such as the ASVS for web applications), AISVS will define categories of requirements for areas including:

 * Training Data Governance & Bias Management
 * User Input Validation